cko-gateway/Ditto/README.md

 ### Replication Considerations

 Ditto was originally designed to replicate the `$all` system stream.
 However, I found that this resulted in the replication of a lot of internal streams/events which we did not want.
-Since it's [not currently possible](https://github.com/EventStore/EventStore/issues/718) to ignore system streams I opted to explicitly specify the streams we want to replicate.
+Since it's [not currently possible](https://github.com/EventStore/EventStore/issues/718) to ignore system streams I opted to explicitly specify the streams to replicate.

-Instead we subscribe to category streams e.g. `$ce-emails` and then populate the original streams on the destination cluster, for example:
+We usually subscribe to category streams e.g. `$ce-emails` and then populate the original streams on the destination cluster, for example:

 ![Ditto in action](docs/img/ditto.png)

 ### Running the example

-To run the example, clone the repository and run `docker-compose up --build` from the root of the repository.
+To run the example, clone the repository and run `docker-compose up --build`.
 This will start:

 1. Source Event Store at [http://localhost:2113](http://localhost:2113)
 2. Destination Event Store at [http://localhost:4113](http://localhost:4113)